Skip to contents

 Using Regex to Validate Column Names

-You can also define regex-based column validation to match dynamically named columns.
+You can define regex-based column validation to match dynamically named columns, which is useful for scenarios like multiple affiliation columns.

 operator: "OR"